Absorber97/CC-RAG-Revise/README.md

   - **Deployment**: Runs 3 replica pods, all configured as writers
   - **Service**: Exposes the application via a LoadBalancer
   - **Secrets**: Stores sensitive API keys and connection information
-  - **Monitoring**: Prometheus and Grafana for application monitoring
+  - **Monitoring**: Prometheus and Grafana for application metrics
   - **Ingress**: Optional NGINX Ingress Controller for routing and SSL

 Each pod is configured with:
 - Readiness and liveness probes
-- Resource limits and requests
+- Resource limits and requests (CPU: 150m-400m, Memory: 300Mi-800Mi)
 - Environment variables loaded from Kubernetes secrets
+- Metrics endpoint for Prometheus scraping

 ## 🔧 Prerequisites